 Despite the lack of “homegrown heroes” in football’s modern era, examples such as Figo’s transfer show that a sacred trust between fans and their teams clearly persists.
-Rivalries on the field are engendered by deep-seeded politics, and bolstered by two people’s fundamentally opposing identities.
+Rivalries on the field are engendered by deep-seeded politics and bolstered by fundamentally opposing identities.
 The depth and intensity of such rivalries is best understood through the Spanish notion of morbo[i].

 Barcelona and Madrid are two pluralistic metropolises, yet each is able to unite a disparate populace around their respective clubs.
 If the argument holds that “modern life tends to… erode the communitarianism and fixed social identities found in pre-industrial, traditional societies,” then Richard Guilianotti in his Football: a sociology of the global game, claims it is through the commonality of football groupings that “…sport may repair much of this social damage by enhancing cultural bonding an social integration.”[vi]
 Within this framework, fanhood becomes a social institution grounding one within the context of a larger inclusive community, a community with a shared identity.

-Rivalry, now more than the sum of one teams players versus another’s, serves to pit one codified regional social identity against another.
-If there are any tensions between the peoples represented, than the match becomes “ritual sublimation of war, eleven men in shorts are the sword of the neighborhood, the city or the nation.”[vii]
+Rivalry, which is more than the sum of one team’s players versus another’s, serves to pit one codified regional social identity against another.
+If there are any tensions between the peoples represented, then the match becomes “ritual sublimation of war, eleven men in shorts are the sword of the neighborhood, the city or the nation.”[vii]
 And there are plenty of tensions between Barcelona and Madrid, none of which fail to be manifested in their epic rivalry.
 As Guilianotti explains “the football dyad at club level… [becomes] an exterior site in which ethno-nationalist tensions are symbolized and expressed.”
 Barcelona, synonymous with Catalonian nationalism, “displays a richer luster in confrontations with Real Madrid (the team of Castile and Franco).”[viii]
-Notions of Barcelona’s resistance to both the Castilian tradition as well as General Franco are fundamental aspects of their abhorrence of Madrid:
+Notions of Barcelona’s resistance to Castilian authority as well as General Franco are fundamental aspects of their abhorrence of Madrid:

 “Twice Castile tried to subjugate the city (and the region), dismantling its institutions and outlawing its language, Catalan.
 The last attempt, by Franco, ended with his death in 1975.”[ix]